chrisfosterelli/chrisfosterelli.github.io/_posts/2020-05-25-how-contact-tracing-retains-cryptographic-privacy.md

 encryption metadata key*).

 We derive these with the *HMAC-based Extract-and-Expand Key Derivation Function* (HKDF) algorithm.
-An HKDF is similar to a hash, with some key differences.
-Notably here, we can generate a fixed output instead of an arbitrary number of bytes.
+An HKDF is similar to a more general password hash, but instead of a fixed output we can generate an arbitrary number of bytes.

 Additionally, we can apply a *context* to get multiple different outputs from a single input.
 We have two keys, so we use two different contexts to get them.